 Qualifications:

 Is nominated by the WSR group conscience and must be elected by the COASCNA.
+See COASCNA policy for details on nomination and election of Area subcommittee chairs.

 Complete abstinence from all drugs for three (3) years.

 Have a working knowledge of the Twelve Steps and Twelve Traditions of Narcotics Anonymous, and the Twelve Concepts for NA Service.